Pazin: Education

 Public education was neglected until the 16th century, when some priests started to teach the basics of Latin to the children of the local nobles and the bourgeoisie.
 Thereafter, the Pazin comune started to hire an Italian tutor (precettore italiano), who had also to serve as the organist of the Church of San Nicolò.
-The young Pazin students who wanted to pursue their studies in the humanities or philosophy would then move to Trieste or Fiume (Rijeka), where they would study in the local Jesuit colleges.
+The young Pazin students who wanted to pursue their studies in the humanities or philosophy would then move to Trieste or Rijeka, where they would study in the local Jesuit colleges.
 Those who then wanted to continue with higher studies would often go to Padua.

 Between 1646 and 1766, 73 youngsters from the County of Pazin attended the Jesuit college in Trieste, 41 of whom were from Pazin proper.
 The rector of the Jesuit college of Trieste, Giacomo Rampelli, was himself from Pazin.

 In 1836, the first middle school in Pazin was opened.
 It operated until 1890 when it was moved to Pola (Pula).
 Teaching in the gymnasium of Pazin was only in the German language.
 In 1872, the Pazin deputy Francesco Costantini obtained, after long insistence, that also a lower gymnasium with the Italian language would be opened.
-The Slav parliamentarians of the Diet of Istria bought time until they received assurance that a Croatian gymnasium would also be opened.
+Slavic parliamentarians of the Diet of Istria bought time until they received assurance that a Croatian gymnasium would also be opened.
 In 1899, by order of the Austrian government, the first Croatian gymnasium of Pazin was to be set up, which caused a "manifestation of Italianness" throughout the Julian March.
 There were manifestations throughout Istria and Trieste, which caused the diet to decree that also the Italian school would be opened in 1899.

 The Italian Gymnasium of Pazin prospered, and its initial premises became too small.
 The consiglio comunale spotted a suitable area for the new building, but the then Austrian appointed podestà, a Croatian, opposed the purchase.
 The giunta provinciale intervened, voiding the decision of the podestà.
-The new school was opened in 1902, and before it was completed it was visited by Gabriele D'Annunzio, who was surprised by the civility of the Italian population, writing to his friend Francesco Salata:
+The new school was opened in 1902, and before it was completed it was visited by Gabriele D'Annunzio, who was surprised by the Italian population, writing to his friend Francesco Salata:

 The Italian gymnasium suffered during World War I, being requisitioned from August 1914 to October of that year.
 Three of its professors were called to arms, one of whom died on the battlefield.
 The school was evicted in 1915 and had to resettle in a private house.
 There were then the first political persecutions, with the arrest of one student and his family and the internment in concentration camp of a professor.
 It was eventually closed down by the Austrian authorities in 1916.
 Thirty-tree students of the gymnasium voluntarily participated in the war, four of whom died on the battlefield, and one in prison.
 In 1918, after the Bersaglieri entered the city, works to reopen the school, now dilapidated, were started.